keziah55/ABBAd_day/README.md

 ## Software
-`convert_wav_arduino.py` is a Python script which provides two functions.
+`convert_wav_arduino.py` is a Python script which provides several functions.

-The first takes a file which lists a bunch of mp3s and converts them to wav files (8-bit, 32kHz, mono wavs, so that the Arduino can play them).
+The first function takes a file which, when given a text file listing a bunch of mp3 files, converts them to wav files (8-bit, 32kHz, mono wavs, so that the Arduino can play them).

 The second makes another .ino file which contains an array of the wav file names.
+It also calls another function, which updates the main .ino file, `ABBAd_day.ino`, to set the correct fileArray size.

 You can run `convert_wav_arduino.py` from the command line to execute both of these functions.
 Use `--help` to see the command line args.

-Note that you'll have to change the array size in `ABBAd_day.ino` manually until I get round to doing it properly, and update the array in `fileArray.ino`.

 If you want to convert an mp3 to wav manually, use the following command:
 ```